 Benefits of Virtual Reality in Schools

+Virtual reality (VR) technology provides several benefits and experiences that make educators eager to adopt it.
 One distinct benefit of incorporating VR into your lessons is increasing student engagement.
 VR provides a type of immersion that is far different than that of traditional lessons.
-Since students often view VR as a game, they equate time spent using VR to learn as play time.
+Because students often see VR as a form of gaming, they tend to associate time spent learning with VR as playtime.
 The variety this adds to the day can help provide a mental break for the students even as they continue to engage with the course material.
 Also, creative play has proven to be an important learning tool for young learners.
 VR also grants students and instructors a great deal of freedom.
-It becomes possible to ‘visit’ places that usually aren’t accessible due to cost, safety concerns, or other major obstacles.
-No matter how generous your school’s budget may be, an eighth-grade trip to Mars is still unlikely.
+Virtual reality makes it possible to “visit” places that are typically off-limits due to factors like cost, safety, or other significant barriers.
+No matter how large your school’s budget, a field trip to Mars for eighth graders is still unlikely.

 The Drawbacks of VR in the Classroom